MicrosoftDocs/win32/desktop-src/oe/oe-mimeoleobjectfrommoniker.md

 ---
 title: MimeOleObjectFromMoniker function
 description: Do not use.
-Creates a new message object and loads its state from the supplied moniker. ms.assetid: 'b084ab3a-84d4-4bd5-a3bd-38ee145d6ca9'
+Creates a new message object and loads its state from the supplied moniker. ms.assetid: b084ab3a-84d4-4bd5-a3bd-38ee145d6ca9
+keywords:
-keywords: ["MimeOleObjectFromMoniker function Windows Mail (formerly Outlook Express)"]
+- MimeOleObjectFromMoniker function Windows Mail (formerly Outlook Express)
 topic_type:
 - apiref
 api_name: